Payero/ccdp-engine/Documentation/WORKFLOW.md

 // Gets the current instance state of the resource with the given ID
 //
-// @param id The unique identifer for the requested VM
+// @param id The unique identifier for the requested VM
 // @return the state of the resource, represented by an enumerator public ResourceStatus getInstanceState ( String id );